parmar-mohit/School-App/TeacherDesktop/README.md

 ### ServerConnection

-ServerConnection is a class/module that allows this program to connect to serverSocket and request resources.Whenever a ServerConnection object is instantiated it creates a new receiver Thread.
+[ServerConnection](./src/TeacherDesktop/Server/ServerConnection.java) is a class/module that allows this program to connect to serverSocket and request resources.Whenever a ServerConnection object is instantiated it creates a new receiver Thread.
 This receiver thread continously listen for incoming messages from server.When a message from server is received it first checks if client has to execute some module, otherwise it stores the message in messagepool.
-Whenever the program requires some data from server it first asks the serverConnection to send a message requesting the resource and when a response message is received from server it is stored in messagepool which is an arraylist of messages of String data type.From this messagepool we can get our response message which will contain requested data.
+Whenever the program requires some data from server it first asks the serverConnection to send a message requesting the resource and when a response message is received from server it is stored in messagepool which is an arraylist of messages of String data type.From this messagepool we can get our response message which will contain requested data.All the communication with client program is handled by ServerConnection class

 ### Additional Resources Used